berenger-eu/tbfmm/README.md

   - load: basic loader to get particles from FMA files
   - spacial: all classes related to spacial (configuration/morton/hilbert)
   - utils: several helpful classes
-- tests: the examples to use the library
+- examples: some examples to use TBFMM
 - unit-tests: tests and stuff for the continuous integration

 # TBFMM design

 ## Dimension (DIM)

-TBFMM can be run simulations of arbitrary dimension.
+TBFMM can run simulations of arbitrary dimension.
 The dimension must be known at compile time and is used as a template in most TBFMM classes.
 Usually, it is declared at the beginning of a main file:

 ```cpp
 const int Dim = 3;